 Presidential Scholarships - Some students receive a Presidential Scholarship, which provides funding for both tuition and living expenses, up to \$20,000 annually.
 These scholarships have specific criteria that must be met, such as high academic distinction, pursuit of certain vocations, residency in a particular geographic area, or outstanding potential for leadership in the church.
 No application is required to be considered for a Presidential Scholarship.
 These scholarships are offered to prospective students as admissions decisions are made on a rolling basis.
 To be considered for a Presidential Scholarship, a student must apply for admission to Louisville Seminary no later than February 1.
-Presidential Scholarships are for a maximum of three academic years of full-time study for the Master of Divinity degree and the Master of Arts in Marriage & Family Therapy program, and a maximum of two academic years of full-time study for the Master of Arts in Religion.
-Educational credits that are transferred in toward a degree at Louisville Seminary may impact a student's eligibility.
+Presidential Scholarships are for a maximum of three academic years of full-time study for the Master of Divinity degree and the Master of Arts in Marriage & Family Therapy program, and a maximum of two academic years of full-time study for the Master of a student's eligibility.
 Please check with the Office of Admissions for details.